Skip to content

 Property Groups

-prop-dropdown-2.png prop-dropdown-dark-2.png
+prop-dropdown-2.png prop-dropdown-2-dark.png

-This is almost the same as the property groups that appear in the Search for Tables panel.
-Few property groups correspond to only one property value.
-Literally speaking, it is not a group that has more than 1 property value).
+Note that few property groups correspond to only one property value.
+Literally speaking, it is not a group that has more than one property value).

 Therefore, in SciGlass Next, the following properties, which were originally part of Property Groups in SciGlass, are moved to Individual Properties: